top of page

 • reflect on your week, the world and the things that weigh on you

-The weekly sessions will include guided mindfulness meditation, short readings from Scripture and the contemplative tradition, as well as a period of silence in which to tap into a deep spring of love, joy, peace and compassion at the core of our being.
+The Deep Spring Meditation Community meets on Wednesdays from 6-7pm.
+We include guided mindfulness meditation, short readings from Scripture and the contemplative tradition, as well as a period of silence in which to tap into a deep spring of love, joy, peace and compassion at the core of our being.
 Jesus called it 'living water' with which we will never thirst.
 All are welcome and no experience is necessary.
+Followed by refreshments.

-Silent meditation is held on Tues, Wed, and Thurs mornings at 9am.
+Meditation is held on Tuesday and Thursday mornings at 9am.
 This includes a short reading from the Christian contemplative tradition, some pre-recorded music, and 15-20 minutes of silence.

 contemplation page website.jpg